crossplane/crossplane/docs/stacks-guide-azure.md

 *   Virtual Network Rule

-In order to utilize each of these services, you will need to follow the Adding Microsoft Azure to Crossplane [guide](cloud-providers/azure/azure-provider.md) to obtain appropriate credentials in a JSON file referred to as `crossplane-azure-provider-key.json`.
+In order to utilize each of these services, you will need to follow the Adding Microsoft Azure to Crossplane [guide][provider-azure-guide] to obtain appropriate credentials in a JSON file referred to as `crossplane-azure-provider-key.json`.

 ## Configure Crossplane Azure Provider